Maintained by: David J. Birnbaum (djbpitt@gmail.com)

 variable number of arguments, which you might want to do if you would like there

-to be a default value for one of your arguments, such as in the case of
+to be a default value for one of your arguments, as is the case with

 tokenize()